Huey Richardson

-Huey L. Richardson, Jr. (born February 2, 1968) is an American former professional football player who was a defensive end in the National Football League (NFL) for two seasons during the 1990s.
+Huey L. Richardson, Jr. (born February 2, 1968) is an American former professional football player who was a linebacker and defensive end in the National Football League (NFL) for two seasons during the 1990s.
 Richardson played college football for the Florida Gators and earned All-American honors.
-He was a first-round pick in the 1991 NFL Draft and played for the Pittsburgh Steelers, Washington Redskins and the New York Jets.
+He was a first-round pick in the 1991 NFL draft and played for the Pittsburgh Steelers, Washington Redskins and the New York Jets.

-Early years
+Early life

 Richardson was born in Atlanta, Georgia, in 1968.
 He attended Lakeside High School in Atlanta, and played high school football for the Lakeside Vikings.

 College career

 Richardson accepted an athletic scholarship to attend the University of Florida in Gainesville, Florida, where he played defensive end for coach Galen Hall and coach Steve Spurrier's Gators teams from 1987 to 1990.
 Richardson was a first-team All-Southeastern Conference (SEC) selection in 1989 and 1990 and a first-team All-American in 1990, and was selected as a senior team captain.
 At the end of his four years as a Gator, he totaled 26.5 quarterback sacks and 50.5 tackles for a loss, still third and fourth, respectively, on the Gators' all-time record lists.

 Richardson was honored as an SEC Academic Honor Roll selection all four years, received an NCAA post-graduate scholarship, and graduated from Florida with a bachelor's degree in economics in 1990.
 He was inducted into the University of Florida Athletic Hall of Fame as a "Gator Great" in 2003.